UK-MAC/TeaLeaf_OpenMP_offload/README.md

 ## Compling

-In most cases one needs to load the appropriate modules (including those for the accelerator in question) and then:
+In most cases one needs to load the appropriate modules (including those for the accelerator in question).

-For AMD/Nvidia GPUs (with the Cray compiler)
+Then for AMD/Nvidia GPUs (with the Cray compiler)

 ```
 make clean; make COMPILER=CRAY